 1970s Prova Desk Lamp

 Materials: White painted aluminium lampshade, white painted inside.
-White painted rod and base.
-Chrome metal parts, chrome gooseneck.
+White painted round base, galvanized lid.
+White painted rod.
+Chrome gooseneck.
 Bakelite socket.

 Height: 44 cm / 17.32” – adjustable